 There’s no uniform required at these events, but if you have the chance to wear a kilt, take it.
 Kilts are comfortable; they draw the attention of others in the room; and they lend a certain gravitas to the occasion.
 A kilt-wearer often seems more interesting and enigmatic to other people.

-For the month of January, you can rent a kilt with all the requisite accessories starting around $130, plus shipping, from Kilt Rental USA.
+Kilt Rental USA offers different styles and tartans and, if you didn’t plan ahead, they can usually fulfill last-minute orders with just a couple of days’ notice.
 There are also any number of other online shops ready to kit you out.
 Like a tuxedo, a kilt is tailored to measure—no need to worry about it falling off!

 As the evening winds down, you’ll probably want one more whisky and something sweet to pair with it.
-Or you could combine the two with whisky-filled chocolates, like these made by L.A.Burdick specifically for Burns Night and filled with Macallan, Talisker, Springbank, Highland Park, and Lagavulin, or these from Compartés, filled with ganache that’s infused with Macallan 18.
+Or you could combine the two with whisky-filled chocolates, like these made by L.A.Burdick specifically for Burns Night and filled with Macallan, Talisker, Springbank, Highland Park, and Lagavulin, or these from Compartés, filled with ganache that’s infused with Macallan 18 year old.